Using Display And Jump Logic In Surveys

 • Can you suggest a date for the next party?

-Although Display and Jump Logic have completely different features, this blog covers both Display and Jump Logic.
+BlockSurvey supports both Display and Jump Logic.
+Although Display and Jump Logic have entirely different features, this module covers both Display and Jump Logic.
+You'll receive a holistic view of both these features through this module.

-1. Display Logic
+2. Display Logic

-If the answer to the previous question “Are you coming to the party?” is no, we can hide the current question, “What are you bringing to the party?”.
+If the answer to the previous question “Are you coming to the party?” is no, we can hide the next question, “What are you bringing to the party?”.
+On the contrary, if the answer to the previous question is yes, we can display the next question, and receive responses.

 Choosing the option